 Saddle & Cycle Club

 Members and sponsored guests may enjoy the facilities at the Saddle & Cycle Club, a country club on the north side of Chicago in the Edgewater neighborhood.
-Amenities include an event space (numerous weddings are held here annually), golf course, dining options, athletic facilities, and a skating rink—with instruction—for recreational skating, figure skating, or hockey.
+Amenities include an event space (numerous weddings are held here annually), a golf course, dining options, athletic facilities, and a skating rink—with instruction—for recreational skating, figure skating, or hockey.

 Woman’s Club of Evanston